dr-lab/CarND-Vehicle-Detection/writeup_submit.md

 Classifier sample and parameter optimization
 -

 Ultimately I searched on 4 scales using HLS All channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.

+  When I use classifier predict the images, I check the confidence first, only results above some threshold will be treated as positive.
+This help reduce the false positive.

+  Following are some lines (in lesson_functions.py l284-288)

+        # 6) Predict using your classifier
+        prediction = clf.predict(test_features)

+        confidence = clf.decision_function(test_features)

+        # 7) If positive (prediction == 1) then save the window
+        if prediction == 1 and abs(confidence) > 0.4:
+            on_windows.append(window)

 Here are some example images which show the vehicles detected: